A multi-channel approach for automatic microseismic event association using RANSAC-based arrival time event clustering(RATEC): Seismic examples

 \subsection{Parameter selection}

 Although it may seem that there are many parameters to be set for the \acronym\ method, they are actually tied to just one parameter that can be estimated from the data itself: $f_\text{dom}$, the dominant frequency of the source wavelet.
 All parameters used in the above simulation examples are summarized in Table~\ref{tab:parameter_selection} and their recommended relationship to $f_\text{dom}$ is listed as well.
-These parameters work well with Ricker wavelet based simulations since the dominant frequency is a valid measurement of wavelet length (dominant period $T_\text{dom}$).
+Cut-off frequency is chosen as the Nyquist frequency for $f_\text{dom}$.
+Half period or wavelength is commonly used in signal detection and thus is chosen as the STW and ThresDist.
+We follow the usual convention and choose LTW $= 10\,\times\,$STW.
+Zero-crossing rate measures the long-term effects of the signal so we choose the same window length as LTW.
+Gaussian smoothing tries to remove the short-term extreme values in the signal so we choose the same window as STW, $0.5T_\text{dom}$, which makes the smoothing window exactly the full wave period.
+The choice of additive noise sigma being $T_\text{dom}$ makes the picked arrival time with noise lie in the waveform period with over 90\% probability (two sigmas of the normal distribution).
+These parameters work well with the Ricker wavelet based simulations since the dominant frequency is a valid measurement of wavelet length (dominant period $T_\text{dom} \propto f_\text{dom}$).
 However, sometimes the true wavelet length is longer than the dominant period ($T_\text{dom}$), e.g., a seismic trace with dispersion.
-In this case, we fix the cut-off frequency at 20\,Hz but make $T_\text{dom}$ longer to alleviate the problem.
+In this case, we can fix the cut-off frequency at 20\,Hz but make $T_\text{dom}$ longer to alleviate the problem.